dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 4. To view the task status, choose **Remote Tasks** in the lower right corner of the page.

-    The **Task Status** dialog box displays showing current remote tasks, task status, device name, and any reported errors, and provides a link to troubleshooting information.
+    The **Task Status** dialog box displays, showing current remote tasks, task status, device name, and any reported errors, and provides a link to troubleshooting information.

 ## Remotely restart a Windows PC